La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **da de zo'u da viska de**
 > _There is **da** and **de** such that **da** sees **de**._

-The two pronouns **da** and **de** tell us that there are two things which stand in the relationship that one sees the other.
+The two pronouns **da** and **de** indicate that there are two things which stand in the relationship that one sees the other.
 It might be the case that the supposed two things are really just a single thing that loves itself: nothing in the sentence rules out that interpretation, which is why the colloquial translation does not say _Somebody sees somebody else._ The things referred to by different pronouns of **da** series may be different or the same.

 It is perfectly okay for these pronouns to appear more than once in the same sentence:

 > **da zo'u da prami da**
-> _There is **da** such that **da** loves **da**.There is someone who loves himself/herself._
+> _There is **da** such that **da** loves **da**.
+There is someone who loves himself/herself._

 It is not necessary for a pronoun to be the direct noun of the relation: